bigboards/bigboards-docs/docs/gettingstarted.rst

 -----------------------------------------------------------------------------------------------------------------------
 The hex contains a switch which you can use at any time to hook your laptop to the device.
 There is no DHCP server running so you will have to configure an ip address yourself.

 #.
 Connect your hex directly to the internal switch of the hex.
 Plug a regular Cat5 ethernet cable into one of the two free ports at the bottom of the hex.
-Plug the other end of the ehternet cable into your laptop or desktop.
+Plug the other end of the ethernet cable into your laptop or desktop.

 #.
 On your laptop or desktop, change the network configuration to use a static ip address.
 You will need the following parameters to do this: ::